ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 # --------
 # Make sure your networking is all set up and that the device hosting this
 # script can ping the router and the Hue bridge.
 Switch on SNMP on your router and
-# test the connectivity from your host using this command:
+# test the connectivity from your host using the following command.
+You will need
+# to install net-snmp for this to work:
 #
 # pi@raspberry-pi:~ % snmpgetnext -v 1 -r 0 -c public <router_IP_address> .1.3.6.1
 #